I will show you how to create a marketing strategy for your Start-up business.

 - Starting with the Technical SEO Audit

-- Measuring the Performance of our Marketing Plan
+- How to Measure the Marketing Plan Performance?

 I am using a real digital marketing plan created for a Start-up company based somewhere in Germany.
 It is my policy never to disclose the names of my clients.